 -

-solar gains - research + design/ca
+solar gains - research + design/const. admin

 (2012-2015) WPP HQ, designed at Gensler, used digital simulation to validate vertical louver patterning for solar shading and natural ventilation.